Two young sika deer in a forest. Seeing the bowing deer in Nara gives images like this.

 A person wearing a hat and carrying a backpack, feeding the deer in Nara park

-Stalls sell special crackers to feed to the deer
+Stalls sell special crackers so that visitors can feed the deer

 Not Just Fawning Over Wildlife